jeffdoolittle/jeffdoolittle.github.com/_posts/2026-04-07-redesigning-with-github-copilot.md

 ---
 layout: post
-title: "From Dormant to Redesigned: One Day with GitHub Copilot"
+title: "From Dormant to Redesigned: Two Hours with GitHub Copilot"
 date: 2026-04-07
 category: software
 tags: [ai, copilot, design, jekyll]
-excerpt: How I used GitHub Copilot to completely redesign my personal site in a single day — and what that reveals about AI-assisted development.
+excerpt: How I used GitHub Copilot to completely redesign my personal site in about two hours — and what that reveals about AI-assisted development.
 image: /assets/20260307_182107.jpg
 image_alt: Photo from March 2026
 published: true